 • You want to learn or improve technical skills (e.g., ski touring, avalanche safety) in a structured setting.

-• You're looking for a demanding yet accessible adventure, allowing you to progress without feeling overwhelmed.
+• You are looking for a demanding yet accessible adventure, allowing you to progress without feeling overwhelmed.

 • You seek a balance between physical effort, learning, and a friendly atmosphere with a motivated group.